francicetta0122/WHSTechNotes/journal.md

 The addition of new technology to March Madness has certainly altered my own conception of the tournament, making it a richer and more complex experience.
 The use of artificial intelligence to predict games and develop "perfect brackets" introduces a level of tension, as supporters can now test data-driven conclusions against their own gut feelings.
 Yet while these prognostications are as seductive as they are to the allure of making informed choices, they also threaten to remove from the unpredictability which has so long characterized March Madness.
 The thrill of the upset and the Cinderella tale are such a fundamental component of the fascination of the tournament, and when computers start organizing the discourse, it is like the randomness of the unexpected is being taken over by harsh reason.

 Additionally, the impact of social media websites and streaming websites has altered how the fans connect with the tournament.
 Live report, live report, and interactive content facilitate an enhanced viewing experience with a potential of building a sense of community between the fans that can respond in real time.
 This has redirected the traditional view of television, with passive viewing no longer the leading component but interactive involvement.
 Along the way, my own stake in the games has increased: I'm in communication with other fans on-line, trading hints and reveling in victory collectively.
 Technology's changed the landscape of March Madness, no doubt about it, but it has also deepened the emotional and social resonance of the tournament, putting depth into a experience that's attracting die-hards as well as occasional observers.

+# march 31, 2025
+1) Im feeling pretty good.
+2) The tests days.
+3) i dont really know, i like to play golf when im not feeling to good.
+4) my goal to the end of the school year is pass all my clasess with atleast an 85. and whats motivating me is that my father told me that if i pass all my classes he is goin to buy me a new computer.
+5) my father, my mother, my grandma, or my school councelor.